-Several students each quarter work as TAs in Department courses.
+Several students each quarter work as TAs in department courses.
 The number of these positions varies from year to year and from quarter to quarter, but the range in recent years has been between 15 and 20 per quarter.
-Many students also work as TAs in other units, including the Law, Societies and Justice Program (LSJ), Interdisciplinary Writing Program (IWP), the Jackson School of International Studies, the Program on the Environment, Women Studies, and Comparative History of Ideas (CHID).
+Many students also work as TAs in other units, including the Department of Law, Societies and Justice (LSJ), Interdisciplinary Writing Program (IWP), the Jackson School of International Studies, the Program on the Environment, Department of Gender, Women & Sexuality Studies (GWSS), and Comparative History of Ideas (CHID).

 Students and faculty also work to extend the funding opportunities beyond these state funded TA and faculty funded RA positions.
 Graduate students have been awarded university-wide fellowships, including University of Washington Graduate School Dissertation Fellowships, FLAS Fellowships, Top Scholar Awards, and Diversity Fellowships.

 - Graduate Opportunity Program Fellowships (if we get one, we’ll make the offer to an incoming student sometime in February)

 - Graduate School Top Scholar recruitment fellowship (we will make the offer to an incoming student in February)

 - Combined UW dissertation fellowships (departmental nomination deadline: March 30)